ryunp/js-closure-abuse/README.md

 ![run_original setTimeout call stack](img/run_original_setTimeout.jpg)

-We can see the closure formed around setTimeout.
+We can see the function formed around setTimeout.

 ##### Callback Invocation Call Stack

 ![run_original callback call stack](img/run_original_callback.jpg)

-Again we can see the closure formed around the payload (Test.play) that was passed as the setTimeout argument.
+Again we can see the function formed around the payload (Test.play) that was passed as the setTimeout argument.

-The extra closure around setTimeout seems completely unnecessary.
+The extra functino around setTimeout seems completely unnecessary.
 We only need to bind context and arguments once.
-Let's remove the outer closure...
+Let's remove the outer function...

 ---

 ### SetTimeout Closure Removal ([run_meh()](js/main.js#L52-L61))

-After stripping the wrapping closure, we get:
+After stripping the wrapping function, we get:

 ```
 Test.prototype.run_meh = function(el, queue, ms) {